Corned Beef slowly simmered in beer; then placed in the oven and baked with a mustard horseradish crust. It's super tender every time!

 - ¼ c.
 Dijon Mustard

 - 2 tbsp.
 Prepared Horseradish

-- Remove the corned beef from the package and rinse under cold water; then place in a large stock pot.
+- Remove the corned beef from the package and rinse under cold water; then place in a large stock pot or Dutch oven.

 - Add the beer and fill the pot with water until it's covering the meat.

 - Bring the liquid up to a boil; then reduce the heat to low and simmer for 3 hours.
 You may need to add more water if the water level drops below the meat.